-- 1. The Faculty Board will issue every student on a full-time Bachelor's programme with a recommendation on continuation of his or her studies, at the end of the first year of study.
+- 1. The Faculty Board will issue every student on a full-time Bachelor's programme with a recommendation on continuation of their studies, at the end of the first year of study.
 The recommendation on continuation of studies is issued on behalf of the faculty board by the faculty BSA committee - 2.
-Prior to 1 February, the student will receive an overview of his or her results. - A student who has not completed enough EC, will receive a warning stating that sufficient improvement is necessary to reach the standard for a positive recommendation on continuation of studies at the end of the academic year and will be advised to plan a meeting with an academic advisor. - 4.
+Prior to 1 February, the student will receive an overview of their results. - 3.
+A student who has not completed enough credits, will receive a warning stating that if insufficient improvement in their performance is forthcoming by the end of the academic year, they will be advised not to continue their studies.
+These students will also be advised to plan a meeting with an academic advisor. - 4.
 If the recommendation at the end of the academic year is negative the provisions of Article 5.3 apply. - 5.
-A recommendation will not be issued if the student terminates his or her enrolment before 1 February of his/her first academic year.
+A recommendation will not be issued if the student terminates his or her enrolment before 1 February of their first academic year.